pentium10/adk-minification-experiment/README.md

 }
 ```

-If you encounter errors after minification, adding the problematic directory to this list is the first step in debugging.
+If you encounter errors, adding the problematic directory to this list is the first step in debugging.

 ## Disclaimer